google/zetasql/docs/array_functions.md

 + If the subquery returns more than one column, the `ARRAY` function returns an error.
-+ If the subquery returns an `ARRAY` typed column or `ARRAY` typed rows, the `ARRAY` function returns an error: ZetaSQL does not support `ARRAY`s with elements of type [`ARRAY`][array-data-type].
++ If the subquery returns an `ARRAY` typed column or `ARRAY` typed rows, the `ARRAY` function returns an error that ZetaSQL does not support `ARRAY`s with elements of type [`ARRAY`][array-data-type].
 + If the subquery returns zero rows, the `ARRAY` function returns an empty